saptarshibasu/kafka-study/README.md

 * The proprietary Confluent Replicator and the open source MirrorMaker are the two options available
 * Mirror maker doesn't support all the advanced options like preventing infinite loop for active-active replication, replication of configuration changes, partition changes etc.
+* Replication to the In-sync replicas in the local data center are done synchrnously, whereas the replication to the remote data center is done asynchronously
 * In either option, offset topic (`__consumer_offsets`) is never replicated because the offset of the same message may differ across clusters due to various reasons
 * However, the message creation timestamp is copied across clusters and therefore the timestamps can be used to find the offset in a given cluster
 * Replication of topics and logs from one cluster to another can fall into an infinite loop unless one of the following broad strategies are taken